Federal employee retires to be reunited with wife and pecan trees

 |0

-This work, Federal employee retires to be reunited with wife and pecan trees [Image 2 of 2], by Clayton Church, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Federal employee retires to be reunited with wife and pecan trees, by Randy Cephus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT